top of page

 Question: How often should I have my piano tuned?

 Question: Do you provide warranty for your tunings?
-Essentially, if my piano goes out of tune within a short period of time, will you come back and tune it again for free?
+Essentially, if my piano goes out of tune within a short period of time, will you come back and

 Answer: No. No warranty is provided for piano tunings.
 Your piano will sound excellent once your tuning is finished.
 Your piano will hold its tuning based entirely on how well you have maintained it in the past.
 Again, many institutions will have their concert/recording pianos tuned on a weekly or daily basis depending on their needs.